jeremymv2/jeremymv2.github.io/_posts/2018-08-02-chef-pipelines.md

 from using another Pipeline toolset.
 Jenkins 2.0 introduces a Pipeline driven by a `Jenkinsfile`, making it very simple to drop into every repo, managing the code and automation together.

-Again, the actual implementation of uploading Policy almost ridiculously simple.
+Again, the actual implementation of uploading Policy is almost ridiculously simple.
 It just boils down to `berks upload ..` and `knife upload ..`.
 [Lamont Lucas](https://github.com/FastRobot/chef-repo-example/blob/dca7d38ef1f0949412cde0f492670aa1deefe1ea/Jenkinsfile#L23-L35) has a great example in a Jenkinsfile.

 ```